 Who should be on a gluten-free diet?

 Individuals who have celiac disease require a gluten-free diet for health reasons.
-Ingestion of gluten in these individuals causes an adverse reaction which damages intestinal cells and can lead to potentially serious health problems.
+Ingestion of gluten in these individuals causes an adverse reaction which damages intestinal cells and can lead to serious health problems.

 People who experience an adverse reaction to gluten but who do not have celiac disease may have non-celiac gluten sensitivity (also called “gluten sensitivity”).
-In this condition the problems caused by gluten are not thought to be as extensive as in celiac disease, but for both conditions the only treatment is a gluten-free diet.
+In this condition the problems caused by gluten are not thought to be as extensive as in celiac disease, but for both conditions the treatment is a gluten-free diet.

 What is a gluten-free diet?

 Gluten refers to the proteins found in wheat, rye and barley which cause an adverse reaction in people with gluten-related disorders.
 On a gluten-free diet, these grains and any foods or ingredients derived from them must be removed from the diet.
 This includes the obvious breads, pastas and baked goods made with gluten-containing flours, but may also include less obvious foods such as sauces, salad dressings, soups and other processed foods, since these can contain small amounts of ingredients derived from gluten-containing grains.
 (Oats are naturally gluten-free, but are often contaminated with wheat in growing and/or processing, so only oats which are certified gluten-free are acceptable on a gluten-free diet.)

 The gluten-free diet is sometimes promoted as a way to lose weight, or as a “healthier” diet for the general population.
 These claims are unfounded.
 The gluten-free diet is healthier for people with gluten-related disorders (celiac disease or gluten sensitivity), but there is no evidence that it is beneficial for people who do not have these conditions.